 Don’t Use Broadleaf Herbicides in Extreme Temperatures

 You need to kill weeds when they’re growing.
 That’s because the herbicide is absorbed through the leaves and then sent throughout the rest of the plant.
 When the weather is too cool, the weed isn’t growing and the herbicide won’t be absorbed, and the chemical isn’t as effective.
-Too hot and the herbicide will stress the grass.
+Too hot, and the herbicide will stress the grass.
 The product directions will give you the best temperature range.
 Apply herbicides when rain isn’t forecasted; a soaking will just rinse off the herbicide before it can do any good.
-Finally discover the ultimate guide to getting rid of weeds in the yard.

 Don’t Ignore Pet Areas

-Dog spots are round patches about 4 to 8 in. in diameter with dead grass in the middle, encircled by dark green grass.
+Dog spots are round patches about four to eight inches in diameter with dead grass in the middle, encircled by dark green grass.
 They’re most apparent in the early spring when dormant grass first begins to turn green again.
 You have to replant your grass; it won’t come back on its own.
 But first you have to dilute or remove the caustic urine from the soil.
 Thoroughly soak the area with lots of water.
 Learn the next steps to repairing pet spots here.